Two Arrested on Suspected Russian Shadow Fleet Oil Tanker

 Published:

-France is investigating an oil tanker suspected of belonging to Russia's shadow fleet.
-Information suggests that the vessel can be linked to the mysterious drone flights over Denmark.
+French police have arrested the captain of an oil tanker suspected of belonging to Russia's shadow fleet.
+According to reports, the tanker was located near Danish waters at the time of the mysterious drone flights over Denmark.

-The ongoing investigation is based on the crew's "inability to justify the ship's nationality" and their refusal to cooperate, says Brest prosecutor Stéphane Kellenberger to AFP.
+The ongoing investigation is based on the crew's "inability to verify the vessel's nationality" and their refusal to cooperate, says Brest prosecutor Stéphane Kellenberger to AFP.

 Loading related articles...